 - Walking

-- Biking
+- Cycling

-- Sewing, knitting, or crocheting
+- · Sewing, knitting or crocheting

-Takeaway: Loops repeat a command or a set of commands as many times as you specify.
+Key point: Loops repeat a command or a set of commands as many times as you specify.

-Objective: Learners will begin to explore the concept of loops by making a unique flower.
+Objective: Learners will start to explore the concept of loops by making a unique flower.

 - · Repeating Petals worksheet

-- Colored paper
+- Coloured paper

 - Pencils

 - Scissors

 - Glue sticks

 - Dice

-- 1. Learners draw a single petal about the length of the palm of their hand on a piece of colored paper and cut it out.
+- 1. Learners should draw a single petal about the length of the palm of their hand on a piece of coloured paper and cut it out.
 This will be their petal template for their flower. - 2.
-Each learner then rolls two dice, adds the numbers together, and fills in the missing number in the loop on their Repeating Petals worksheet.
-This is the number of petals that their flower will have. - 3.
-Using their petal template, learners trace their petal on colored paper and cut out the correct number of petals for their flower. - 4.
-Using the Repeating Petals worksheet, learners assemble their flower and glue the parts in place.
+Each learner will then roll two dice, add the numbers that appear on them together and fill in the missing number in the loop on their Repeating Petals worksheet.
+This is the number of petals their flower will have. - 3.
+Using their petal template, learners can trace their petal on coloured paper and cut out the correct number of petals for their flower. - 4.
+Using the Repeating Petals worksheet, learners can assemble their flower and glue the parts in place.